-- Specialized services for the disabled are eligible (even if the senior paid cash for the service as described below).
+- Specialized services for the disabled are eligible (even if they paid cash for the service as described below).

-- Expenses for using single-ride tickets or tokens are eligible if the senior has a receipt showing the transit carrier’s name, the purchase date, and the amount paid.
-The receipt must also show the senior’s name, otherwise a credit card or bank statement showing a record of the purchase is required.
+- Expenses for using single-ride tickets or tokens are eligible if they have a receipt showing the transit carrier’s name, the purchase date, and the amount they paid.
+The receipt must also show their name.
+Otherwise, they need a credit card or bank statement showing a record of the purchase.

-- Taxpayers may claim transit expenses for limited- and unlimited-use passes and purchases made by electronic payment cards such as Presto, but a receipt is required unless the senior can produce the pass or detailed electronic payment card record.
+- Taxpayers may claim transit expenses for limited- and unlimited-use passes and purchases they made with electronic payment cards such as Presto, but they need a receipt unless they can produce the pass or detailed electronic payment card record.

-Seniors must normally purchase senior-fare tickets.
-The adult fare ticket purchases are not eligible for refund unless the carrier does not make senior-fare passes available.
+Older adults must normally purchase senior-fare tickets to apply for a refund.
+The adult fare ticket purchases are not eligible for a refund unless the carrier does not make senior-fare passes available.

-- Expenses paid to private carriers such as Via Rail are not eligible.
+- Payments to private carriers such as Via Rail

 Claiming the Credit

-Seniors can claim this credit directly on their personal income tax form.
-Accountants with clients who are seniors should advise them to save their receipts and explain the eligibility guidelines for this credit.
-The Canada Revenue Agency website has set up a page that provides more details, tax forms, and answers to commonly asked questions.
-Seniors who need help preparing their income tax returns or filing for the tax refund can also obtain help for free from volunteers in their community under the Community Volunteer Program.
+Older adults can claim this credit directly on their personal income tax form.
+Accountants with clients who are older adults should advise them to save their receipts and explain the eligibility guidelines for this credit.
+If they need help preparing their income tax returns or filing for the tax refund, they can also obtain help for free from volunteers in their community under the Community Volunteer Program.